emilianvrd/Maneuvers/Fantasy maneuvers/Fighting moves.md

 ### Power Attack
 2 actions\
 You unleash a particularly powerful attack that clobbers your foe.
 Make a Melee Strike with a two handed weapon you are wielding.
-On a hit, the target takes twice the normal damage.
-On a critical hit, the target is also knocked Prone.
+On a hit, the target takes twice the normal damage and is knocked prone.

 ### Pummeling Rubble
 Earth, Nature, Spell\
 1 action\
 You launch small stones and sand.
 Each creature in a 4m radius sphere centered on a point within 20m of you must make a Dexterity saving throw.
-On a failure, a target takes 1d4 + your Spellcasting ability modifier Bludgeoning damage.
+On a failure, a target takes 1d4 + your Spellcasting ability Bludgeoning damage.

 The area also becomes difficult terrain until cleared.